-I looked out through the screening of the veranda at the grounds and buildings of the plantation, out at the jungle-covered hills and up at the enormous burnished-steel sky.
-A hushing warm breeze came down over the tops of the trees, and somewhere a parrot squawked thinly, like a human baby with the colic.
+I looked out through the screening of the veranda, down at the grounds and buildings of the plantation, out at the jungle-covered hills and up at the enormous burnished-steel sky.
+A hushing and very warm breeze came down over the tops of the trees, and somewhere a parrot squawked thinly, like a human baby with the colic.
 The air smelled of coconuts and sugarcane, of pineapple and raw tobacco.
 And of Mrs. Biddle's perfume.
 My skin was moist under my suit.

 She reached over and flicked open the top of a silver cigarette box on the long low glass-topped table in front of the sofa.

 “No thanks,” I said.
 “I’m trying to quit.
 Or at least I think I am.”